 For example, Sendle is not only the country’s first 100% carbon-neutral parcel delivery service, but they’ve also recently rolled out its first lot of electricity-fuelled vans.
 According to Sendle, once charged, the vans can run for up to 10 hours, covering over 200kms within metropolitan areas.

-Using online energy calculators can also help you gain a better understanding of how much energy your appliances use.
+Using online energy calculators can also help you better understand how much energy your appliances use.
 For instance, the Ergon Energy appliance running cost calculator allows you to plug in the hours you use certain appliances and gives you an estimate of your monthly energy expenses.

-Solar panels let you produce your own electricity but can also lead to big savings on your annual energy bill.
-However, with a GreenPower plan, a nominated percentage of your electricity use is purchased by your retailer from an accredited renewable source and pumped back into the grid on your behalf.
+Solar panels let you produce your own electricity but can also lead to significant savings on your annual energy bill.
+With a GreenPower plan, a nominated percentage of your electricity use is purchased by your retailer from an accredited renewable source and pumped back into the grid on your behalf.

 You can compare GreenPower options with our free energy comparison tool: all you need to do is enter your postcode below!